hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-local-docker.md

 #### Deployment

 Run a Corda driver as follows:
 - There's a `.env.corda` file in `docker-testnet-envs` directory, that will be used to start a corda driver in docker.
-Edit the file and update following value:
+Edit the file and update the following value:
   ```
   DOCKER_IMAGE_NAME=weaver-corda-driver
   ```